Selfworth

 7 Self-Esteem Exercises That Actually Work

 Most "boost your self-esteem" lists hand you a mirror and a mantra.
-But repeating "I am enough" when a quiet part of you flatly disagrees tends to backfire for the people who need it most.
+But repeating "I am enough" when a quiet part of you flatly disagrees mostly does nothing for the people who reach for it most.
 These seven exercises take the opposite route: they build self-worth on real things you actually did, in your own words.
 Each one is grounded in CBT and self-compassion research, and you can start any of them in the next three minutes.
 None of them ask you to lie to yourself.

 The short version